Team-building games for companies, organizations, and teams

 Project teams, leadership, coordination

-Communication & Cooperation Games
+Communication & cooperation games

 If you want to reduce misunderstandings and get “on the same page” faster.

-7) Square Up (collaborating without words)
+7) Square Up (collaborate without words)

-Non-verbal coordination, attention, patience
+Nonverbal coordination, attention, patience

 10–30 minutes